Camillahannesbo/BDS_MLOPs_Assignment/REPORT README.md

 This notebook is divided into the following sections:
 1. Load new batch data.
 2. Predict using the model from the Model Registry.

+Our objective is to predict the electricity prices for the upcoming days, therefore we load a weather forecast as batch data to generate predictions.
+This dataframe is merged with the calendar dataframe.
+This batch obtains daily weather measures forecast for the upcoming 5 days after the run (e.g, a run on May 7th will fetch values 5 days ahead including May 12th).

+The saved XGBmodel is retrived and used on the new merged data to predict the electricity prices the upcoming 5 days.

+Along with a prediction matrix on hourly intervals, the batch pipeline also include a timeseries plot visualizing the trend of the spot price (in DKK) for DK1 over the prediction time.
+An interactive of this in form of a line chart with points is also created to enabling users to explore the data and gain insights interactively.

+The feature pipeline and batch inference runs on daily basis as a scheduled function using Github Actions.
+A script is setup to run the feature and batch inference pipeline and a Github Action workflow is schedueled to run the script at 23:50 everyday.
+Another workflow is schlued to run at 23:59 everyday to sync the features and predictions made daily up to Huggingface Spaces.